 Stage 1: Wernicke’s encephalopathy: The symptoms of this stage include losing memory, losing the ability to control the eye smoothly, having difficulty walking, and getting overweight or underweight.
 If people in this stage are treated quickly, they may have a better chance of recovering from the disease.
 These people can be treated by being given high doses of thiamine.
 Moreover, these people must stop drinking alcohol.

 Stage 2: Korsakoff’s syndrome: The symptoms of this stage include difficulty learning something new, losing memory, or having a personality change.
 They may lose the ability to concentrate on something, solve problems, or make decisions properly.
-These people can be treated with high doses of thiamine and other hydration and nutrition.
+These people can be treated with high doses of thiamine and other hydration and nutrition. - Alcohol-related dementia:

 Alcohol-related dementia is the result of an alcohol-damaged brain and a deteriorated ability to memorize and think.
 The symptoms of this include losing concentration on the job, losing emotional control, and losing empathy.
 These people may forget the incident that just happened in a short period.
 These people may lose the ability to make decisions, make judgments, and set goals.

 This disease can be treated by getting fluids, salts, and high doses of thiamine.
-Moreover, it can be treated by getting a drug that supports the way it treats itself.
+Moreover, it can be treated by getting a drug that supports the way it treats itself. - Depression

 Alcohol could change some chemicals in your brain and make you depressed.
 There is a belief that alcohol could relieve the symptoms of depression for people who have the disease.
 However, it does not cure you from depression.
-Instead, it makes your symptoms more severe.
+Instead, it makes your symptoms more severe. - Hallucination

 Hallucinations could be seen in people drinking alcohol.
 The symptoms of this disease include hearing unreal sounds and seeing fake images.
 People with hallucinations will listen to sounds, such as the sound of a clock, car, bell, etc., but these sounds are not natural.